iamarbabkhan/kubernetes-notes/README.md

 - Note: /about is path based routing

 2. Host based routing: http://support.example.com
-- Note: support.
-Is host based routing
+- Note: /support Is host based routing

 3. Ssl termination:
 Https- which is secure